Commercial wall coating in Preston, built for Lancashire weather

 The local stock, and how it fails

-The city carries plenty of mill-era and Victorian brick still in commercial use, post-war blocks and parades in and around the centre, and rendered or clad units on the trading estates.
-Brick elevations here usually fail at the joints first: pointing erodes, water gets behind the face, and frost does the rest.
-Rendered walls fail through cracking and through old paint layers losing grip.
-Both can be put right, but the preparation differs completely, and so does the coating system that follows it.
+We see a mix here: plenty of mill-era and Victorian brick still in commercial use, post-war blocks and parades in and around the centre, and the usual rendered or clad units on the trading estates.
+Brick elevations usually fail at the joints first: the pointing erodes, water gets behind the face, and then the frost does the rest.
+Rendered walls crack, or the old paint layers lose their grip.
+Both can be put right, but the prep work is completely different, and so is the coating system that follows.

 Signs your building is asking for attention